A uniform beam walks into a restaurant…

 The beam replies “Ummm… just give me a moment.”

 Welcome, young civil engineer!
 CIV102 is one of the most iconic and most difficult courses in Engineering Science.
 It even contains material normally taught to upper-year Civil Engineering students.
-But we promise we aren’t trying to scare you away; besides, you’re going to learn a lot from this course.
+But we promise we aren’t trying to scare you away; in this course, you will learn a lot and have a lot of fun.

 Professor